-6-year-old boy caught in Orlando parking garage gate in serious condition, police say
+6-year-old boy on life support after getting caught in Orlando parking garage gate, police say

-ORLANDO, Fla. – A 6-year-old boy is in serious condition after getting caught in a roll-up parking garage gate, according to the Orlando Police Department.
+ORLANDO, Fla. – A 6-year-old boy who was in serious condition after getting caught in a roll-up parking garage gate is on life support, according to the Orlando Police Department.

+Earlier in the day, police reported that the child had passed away, but have since sent out a corrected release saying the boy was on life support.

 The department said officers responded to the 300 block of E. Concord St. Saturday morning where the boy was caught in the gate.
 Police were able to get the boy out of the gate.